"Don't be encumbered by

 history.
 Go off and do something wonderful." -Robert N.

-The goal of the Robert Noyce Scholarship Program at the University of Vermont is to identify and cultivate a pool of science undergraduate students and professionals who are interested in pursuing 7-12th grade science teaching positions in high needs schools and to provide the support, education, and guidance to realize this goal.
+The goal of the Robert Noyce Scholarship Program at the University of Vermont is to identify and cultivate a pool of science and mathematics graduate students and professionals who are interested in pursuing 7-12th grade science and mathematics teaching positions in high needs schools and to provide the support, education, and guidance to realize this goal.

 We are looking for:

-- Senior science majors who are interested in applying for UVM's MAT program in secondary science education.
+- Senior science and mathematics majors who are interested in applying for UVM's MAT program in secondary science or mathematics education.

-- Professionals with a BA/BS in science who are interested in applying for UVM's MAT program in secondary science education.
+- Professionals with a BA/BS in science and mathematics who are interested in applying for UVM's MAT program in secondary science and mathematics education.

-Individuals with disabilities or from groups underrepresented in science and science teaching are strongly encouraged to apply.
+Individuals with disabilities or from groups underrepresented in science and mathematics teaching are strongly encouraged to apply.

 Noyce Graduate (MAT) Scholars Program

-Science professionals and majors who have completed a BA/BS in science will be awarded a scholarship in the amount of $12,500 for one year as they work towards an MAT degree and grade 7-12 science teaching certificate.
+Science and mathematics professionals and majors who have completed a BA/BS in science or mathematics are eligible for scholarship in the amount of $18,700 for one year as they work towards an MAT degree and licensure in science and mathematics.